maxzheng/great-life-guide/README.md

 [Meditation](#meditation) is a good way to learn acceptance -- mindfully be more aware and then be ok with what's going on.
 Accept all emotions -- it's ok to be sad, bored, not just happy.
 Accept the world as is -- bad things do happen, death is a part of life.
 Acceptance is an [essential habit](http://www.artofwellbeing.com/2017/11/08/acceptance/) to have.

+Mistakes and failures will happen as we are only human.
+Don't forget them, but learn from them, forgive, and then move on.

 [Happiness](#happiness) awaits those that accept.

 Attention